tsonntag/clj-range/README.md

     => (r/includes? (r/range 0 10 :inclusive) 10
     true

-You may a vector instead of r/range:
+You may use a vector instead of r/range:

     => (r/includes?
 [0 10] 5
     true